eighttrigrams/cljc-minimals/next-jdbc/README.md

 To have a peek into the db after running the example use

     $ psql -h localhost -p 4444 -U dan -d exampledb # will ask for password (use 'key')

+To reset the docker volume, use

+    $ docker volume rm postgres-data